FabLabGharbiya/fabzero/readme.md

 - 3D desin software like solidworks is an advanced software, and my lab doesent need all of these features, software like freecad can do the task and i can modify it to make what i want
 - We want to change our way of thinking by solve my problem by myself not waiting someone to solve me my problems
 - Why not using word or any other software to edit ?? any software can be died in a few years so my data will be lost, so by typing my data by normal editor i can do whatever i want
+- i should write in the description of the fablabs.io that lab not allowed for outside school fans
+- if two different people working on the same repository, if one of them modify the file then push and the other one modify then push that will give me error, so i should pull first then modify then push

 ###  1.3. <a name='Projectmanagement'></a>Project management